Social Media

 You can achieve this using Tech Lockdown, which lets you set a DNS Content Policy to completely disable both the Facebook app and website on your Android smartphone by creating a block rule.

-If you install the DNS filter on your Android device, then the rules that you set in your Content Policy will start taking effect.
-You can also customize your rules further to block other social media apps, while allowing access to social media you use for professional reasons:
+If you connect your DNS Content Policy to your Android device, then the rules that you set in your Content Policy will start taking effect.
+You can also customize your rules further to block other social media apps; while allowing access to social media you use for professional reasons:

 Using a DNS content policy doesn't prevent you from reinstalling the app, but the Facebook app won't be able to connect to the internet.